 The MSOP is currently in the fourth year of our new PHRX curriculum.

 Please click here for a description of all MSOP courses (required, didactic, experiential, electives).

 Elective Course Offerings

-Please click here for a listing of the elective courses.
+Please CLICK for a listing of the didactic elective courses and descriptions.

 Advanced Pharmacy Practice Experiences (APPE) Courses